AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

    :depth: 2

-.. _ref-runtime:
+.. _runtime:

 runtime
 -------

 The runtime (`source code <https://github.com/AppImage/type2-runtime>`_) provides the “executable header” of every AppImage.
-The general way the runtime works is described in the :ref:`specification section <ref-architecture>`.
+The general way the runtime works is described in the :ref:`specification section <architecture>`.

 |specification_broad| The following are some of the decisions the runtime reference implementation made:

-- The runtime sets specific :ref:`environment variables <ref-env_vars>` that can be used in the application before invoking it.
+- The runtime sets specific :ref:`environment variables <environment-variables>` that can be used in the application before invoking it.
 - The file system is mounted with FUSE.
 - The runtime is statically linked, which means that there are no dependencies (like ``glibc``) required on the system.
 - The runtime doesn't check the AppRun file in any way before running it; it simply tasks the operating system to execute it.